 The conditions that must be proven in context in order for a rewrite to be applied largely reduce to equalities and comparisons between the arithmetic expressions representing the shapes of dimensions within the structure of the program.
 Rewrites that do not involve tiling result in indexing expressions and loop bounds that land in the world of affine arithmetic, which is decidable.
 However, due to the use of tiling and flattening, which introduce dimensions with terms that respectively include ceiling division and multiplication, these arithmetic expressions are not exclusively affine.
 As a result, comparison between these expressions is undecidable in the general case.
-However, even expressions generated from the use of reshape operators arise in a regular form expressing Euclidean factorization of known terms.
-As a result, we are still able to prove the conditions automatically for all interesting examples demonstrated in this paper.
+However, expressions arise in a regular form expressing Euclidean factorization of known terms.
+As a result, we are still able to prove the conditions automatically for all interesting examples.